Message from the CEO

 As CEO of the Lockhart River Aboriginal Council, it is my duty to see the wishes of the Council are progressed.
 To achieve that, we work very harmoniously, in constant conversation about how we actually deploy the policy positions that the Council has put forward.
 Goals and objectives give us incentive and instruction as to what grant funding to pursue, and the delivery model we employ to make optimum use of local talent and exploit professional personal and business opportunities.
 Council provides the ideas and the administration are the implementers of those ideas, and in doing so, we are in constant conversation with the elected arm.

 Being a small team, we’re quite ‘nimble’, for example, if we’re not getting it quite right, then we can react quickly.
-Also, leadership team has the right mindset and we react to instruction and change quickly and economically.
+Also, the leadership team has the right mindset, and we react to instruction and change quickly and economically.

 We are almost ferocious in our determination to grow the next generation of Lockhart kids into employment, not just on the tools, but in administration too.